-This is our programmatic and principled position: unfettered political freedom for all those who in practice respect collective property and the workers' state's constitution.
+This is our programmatic and principled position: unfettered political freedom for all those who in practice respect collective property and the workers state's constitution.
 This does not mean that these norms can be fully implemented irrespective of concrete circumstances.
-In the process of establishing the dictatorship of the proleariat, a revolutionary crisis culminating in an insurrection is unavoidable.
+In the process of establishing the dictatorship of the proletariat, a revolutionary crisis culminating in an insurrection is unavoidable.
 During the period leading to that insurrection and the insurrection itself, when power passes from one social class to another, violent convulsions and the absence of the rule of law which accompany them occur.
-They will bring victory to the proletariat only if insurrection enjoys the support of the majority of the population-the large majority of the wage-earners-at least in all those countries where the wage-earners are already the largest social class.
-The broader the mass mobilization of millions accompanying this insurrection, the lesser will be the unavoidable violence and arbitrariness accompanying that giant social transformation.
+They will bring victory to the proletariat only if insurrection enjoys the support of the majority of the population - the large majority of wage-earners - at least in all those countries where the wage-earners are already the largest social class.
+The broader the mass mobilisation of millions accompanying this insurrection, the lesser will be the unavoidable violence and arbitrariness accompanying that giant social transformation.

-Likewise, the consolidation of the dictatorship of the proletariat can be preceded by civil war or foreign military intervention, i.e., attempts by the former ruling classes and their international allies to overthrow workers' power by force.
+Likewise, the consolidation of the dictatorship of the proletariat can be preceded by civil war or foreign military intervention, i.e. attempts by the former ruling classes and their international allies to overthrow workers' power by force.
 Under such conditions, the rules of war apply.
-Restrictions on the political activities of 221 the bourgeoisie may well be galled for.
+Restrictions on the political activities of the bourgeoisie may well be called for.
 No social class, no state, has ever granted full rights to those actively engaged in violence to overthrow them.
 The dictatorship of the proletariat cannot act otherwise in that respect.

-More concretely, all individuals, organizations, and parties that participate in, or can be proven to actively support or pre pare counterrevolutionary violence, will be repressed and submitted to conditions in which they cannot pursue these activities.
+More concretely, all individuals, organisations, and parties that participate in, or can be proven to actively support or prepare counter-revolutionary violence, will be repressed and submitted to conditions in which they cannot pursue these activities.
 The extent and concrete forms of that repression will depend upon the circumstances and relationship of forces existing at the moment in a given country or group of countries.

-No serious revolutionary can in advance establish what these limits will be.
-During the first phase of establishing a victorious workers' state against armed resistance of the bourgeoisie or attempts by that bourgeoisie to overthrow it, the existence of written penal law-socialist legality-can lag in comparison with the need for the revolution to solve crisis situations, which cannot wait until that legality is finally established.
-Historical experience has confirmed again and again that the swifter and more radically armed resistance of the bourgeoisie is broken, the shorter will be the period of actual civil war, the lesser will be the costs in human life of the social transformation.
+During the first phase of establishing a victorious workers state against armed resistance of the bourgeoisie or attempts by that bourgeoisie to overthrow it, the existence of written penal law - socialist legality - can lag in comparison with the need for the revolution to solve crisis situations, which cannot wait until that legality is finally established.
+Historical experience has confirmed again and again that the more swiftly and more radically the armed resistance of the bourgeoisie is broken, the shorter will be the period of actual civil war, the lesser will be the costs in human life of the social transformation.

-The criteria which determine the general framework of revolutionary long-term efficiency are those which relate measures of immediate expediency with the question of social and political consolidation of the new socialist order on the basis of the largest possible mass adhesion and mass participation.
-Only those measures of expediency against the class enemy are really efficient, even under conditions of civil war, which raise and do not lower the class consciousness and self-confidence of the working class, its faith in its capacity to build a workers' state and a classless society, its active support of and participation in the administration of its own state, its capacity for mobilization and self- organization.
-Even under conditions of civil war, that basic criterion should never be forgotten, especially under circumstances where the overall relationship of social and military forces are ten times more favourable to the revolution than they were in 1917 or 1920-21.
+The criteria which determine the general framework of revolutionary long-term efficiency are those which relate measures of immediate expediency with the question of social consolidation of the new socialist order on the basis of the largest possible mass adhesion and mass participation.
+Only those measures of expediency against the class enemy are really efficient, even under conditions of civil war, which raise and do not lower the class consciousness and self-confidence of the working class, its faith in its capacity to build a workers state and a classless society, its active support of and participation in the administration of its own state, its capacity for mobilisation and self-organisation.
+Even under conditions of civil war, that basic criterion should never be forgotten, particularly since future revolutions will develop within a relationship of forces a lot more favourable than they were in Russia in 1919 or 1920-21.